Neha/designsystem101/README.md

 ### Component's Requirement and list
 Provide the list of the component which are production ready, work-in-progress, and under discussion.

-### Tech Stack
-It would be very tempting for the developers to pick the tech stack as per their skills convience but when you are developing design system you are building for the consumers to use them in their project.
-Hence, it is important to use the tech stack which is widely used not just in the world but in your organiztion too.
-The survey to get the requirements should have the field which tech is the product currently is on and are they planning to migrate to anyother tech if yes then name please.

-The few decision making points are:

-- Team skills
-- Migration
-- Learning curve
-- Browser and OS support
-- Open issues
-- few more...

-- Vanilla
-- Reactjs
-- Angular
-- Vuejs
-- Web components
-- Stencils

-- Folder archietcture
-- Build process
-- Playground
-- Documentation
-- Themes
-- Patterns
-- Examples

-### Architecture
-The architecure of your DS will depende upon the tech-stack you have picked.One needs to get into the depth of the tech-stack he/she has picked to design a good archietecture.
-The building blocks of the DS is styling, Utilities, and components.
-Make sure that you are thinking about scaling and reusability around these when you are desiging your DS.

-One can pick SCSS solution over CSS-in-JS if one wants to reuse the styling as lib.

-- Vanilla
-- React
-- Angular
-- Vue

-### Responsive
-Always have the Mobile first approach.
-To support the responsive behaviour you should define the scope of it.
-You need to close:

-1) Breakpoints and Devices
-2) Font behaviour
-3) Micro-interactions's behaviour

-You can define these breakpoints:

-### Accessibility
-It doesn't matter accessibility is in the requirement or not.
-As developer you should support the accessibility.
-Every component should be accessible.
-The important thing here is to define the scope of the Accessibility and cleary mention in the documentation:

-1) Keyboard support
-2) Text-to-speech
-3) Color contrast

-### Reusability
-Reusability is very important not just for the users but for the developers too.
-Whenever you are developing anything keep thinking how it can be reuse not just by user but by developer too.

-### CI/CD
-[Diagram]

 ### Consumable Lib
 [Diagram]